opensearch-project/documentation-website/_opensearch/rest-api/snapshots/create-snapshot.md

 You can create snapshots with `POST` or `PUT`.
 Both HTTP methods are for creation only.
 If you attempt to use `PUT` to update a snapshot, a `400 Bad Request` is returned along with a message indicating that the snapshot already exists.
 {: .note}

-The following requests create a snapsnot called `my-first-snapshot` in the `my-s3-repository` repository.
+The following requests create a snapshot called `my-first-snapshot` in the `my-s3-repository` repository.

 `POST _snapshot/my-s3-repository/my-first-snapshot`